ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 `RouteNotFoundManager` is a simple version of `RouteViewManager`.

-`SetParametersAsync` is called when the component is loaded.
-It gets the local Url and calls `GetRouteMatch` on `RouteViewService`, and renders the component.
+`SetParametersAsync` is called when the component loads.
+It gets the local Url, calls `GetRouteMatch` on `RouteViewService`, and renders the component.
 If there's no layout, it just renders the `ChildContent`.

 ```csharp
 public Task SetParametersAsync(ParameterView parameters)